zzhangjii/learning-library/workshops/README.md

 # Autonomous Transaction Processing: Self-Guided Hands-On Workshop

 This workshop walks you through all the steps to get started using the **Oracle Autonomous Transaction Processing**.
-Provision a database, scale ATP, load data, configure node.js with ATP, configure Java with ATP, working with REST APIs, and building microservices on ATP.
+Provision a database, scale ATP, load data, configure node.js with ATP, configure Java with ATP, working with REST APIs, building microservices on ATP, Configuring OCI CLI, and working with Kubernetes.

 ### **Step 1**: Acquire an Oracle Cloud Trial or Workshop Account